NAME_______________________________SECTION LETTER____DATE_________

 c.
 Calculate the empirical formula and the molecular mass:

 d.
 Are there any problems with this data?
 Which component has the best data?
 Poorest Data?
-Why?
+Why? (hint: calculate range and percent range for each)

 e.
 What additional experimental work would you do to get an improved result?

-3. Calculate the following values for NaCl:
+3. Calculate the following values for NaCl (Use unit cancellation for any calculations):

 a.
 The molecular or formula mass:

 b.
-The moles or mol in 1.000g of the compound:
+The moles or mol in 10.000g of the compound:

 d.
 The solution from "c" is diluted by pipetting 5.00 mL into a 100mL volumetric flask and water added to the calibration mark and mixed.
 What is the molarity? (hint use M1V1=M2V2)